Short & Sweet Review

 Long & Brutal Review

 I was so pumped up for Cancerslug to hit SLC, I networked the entire Horde throughout this pestilential withered up valley, figuring I could generate a solid turnout to a show that just smelled legendary, and who could fucking blame me really--it's CANCERSLUG.
 Well not only did every last one of my friends blow me off--nobody showed up, every single one had some lame excuse, well guess what.
-They didn't miss out on too much because THE METRO is clearly the sorriest excuse for a cancerslug venue that could possibly have been arranged.
-To all my friends: you may have saved yourselves 14 bucks and missed a wicked 45 min set on account of the ass wipe crowd who just stood there like protein deficient zombies drooling on their shoes.
-Fuck everyone who went to that show, you suck.
-I was so ready for this show.
+They didn't miss out on too much because THE METRO cut their damn set short.
+To all my friends: you may have saved yourselves 14 bucks but you missed a wicked 45 min set despite the lame crowd who just stood there like protein deficient zombies drooling on their shoes.
+I was so pumped for this show.
 I wore my contacts so my glasses wouldn't get shattered.
-But if you were only there--you, too, would have stood by stupefied by the few brave souls that gathered in front of cancerslug only to disrespect them entirely.
-Well not really, they paid to get in but I was pretty bummed, I'm just venting here.
-Gimme a break.
-Otherwise the band kicked ass.
+But if you were only there--you, too, would have stood by stupefied by the few brave souls that gathered in front of cancerslug fist pumpin' away.
+Well weak turnouts happen all the time, I'm just bummed it happened here in SLC with CS.
+Otherwise the band's short, sharp set kicked ass.
 They started off their set with a rousing rendition of Die On The Battlefield to some fist pumping from the crowd.
-More than once during the intro for the first few songs, Alex mentioned in his usual way "you can dance to it, you know what that is right, you move your body around, try it you might have some fun," and made some disparaging observations about what he only assumed to be a mormon crowd, so completely lifeless.
+More than once during the intro for the first few songs, Alex mentioned in his usual way "you can dance to it, you know what that is right, you move your body around, try it you might have some fun," and made some disparaging observations about what he must've assumed to be a Mormon crowd, so completely lifeless.
 Second song is my favorite off their latest, "Generation Behind."
 Me and a couple of others were the only ones who began dancing right then.
 I thought to myself surely someone will shove me and start the pit up, but it never came.
 If you're reading this you're probably wondering well then why didn't you start the pits--and all I have to say is, one look at these miserable fucksticks was enough to fill me with pity for them.
 Oh shit, triggerwarning.
-Granted there were several real fans front center headbanging and showing their support; but the rest of the crowd (maybe 25 people in all) were over the hill sad sacks in their denim jackets holding on to their lukewarm beers, or young kids too a-feared for having strayed that far from their local chapter's teats.
+Granted there were several real fans front center headbanging and showing their support; but the rest of the crowd (maybe 25 people in all) were over the hill sad sacks in their denim jackets holding on to their lukewarm beers, or young kids too a-feared for having strayed that far from their local chapter's teats, I guess.
 I just didn't have the heart to shatter their forlorn world.
 Meanwhile, Alex is obviously getting just a tad disgustipated with the lack of slam dancing, and I knew then they weren't going to stick around much longer--and who the fuck could blame them.
 At one point, Wolfman made another derisive comment about where were the pitchers etc. Ironically enough, I was going to buy pitchers for any of my friends who showed up, but considering it was a Thursday night, I suppose I should cut them some slack for their excuses.
 Well fuck all that.
 They missed out on a cancerslug set, albeit aborted by the dumbfounded dipshits standing around like they've never been to this sort of a show before.
 And I can't stress enough that it's too bad none of my die hard friends showed up, on account of what a fucking lame evening it turned out to be--or should I hold them accountable for not showing up?-Ha, maybe- cuz if only six of them had done so, we would have had some real fun then--and awoken the primal beast inside cancerslug that was just waiting for the shit to explode.
 The only thing that's crystal clear to me is that the evening was absolutely not cancerslug's fault, who gave it their all only to be returned dead stares and the few obligatory shouts and fist pumps at the end of each song.
-Sure, it had something to do with it being a Thursday night, I get that, but fuck The Metro that night.
+Sure, it had something to do with it being a Thursday night, I get that, but--fuck The Metro that night.